bluerobotics/ardusub-gitbook/developers/full-parameter-list.md

 Capacity of the battery in mAh when full

+- Units: mAh

 - Increment: 50

-- Units: mA.h

 ## BATT_WATT_MAX: Maximum allowed power (Watts)